buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlabStandardCase.md

 The definitions of slab openings and niches are the same as given at the supertype _IfcSlab_.
 The same agreements to the special types of slabs, as defined in the _PredefinedType_ attribute apply as well.

-> NOTE&nbsp; If the _IfcSlabStandardCase_ is of type Landing and is used within an _IfcStair_ or _IfcRamp_, the special agreements to handle stair and ramp geometry will also affect the geometric representation of the _IfcSlabStandardCase_.
+> NOTE  If the _IfcSlabStandardCase_ is of type Landing and is used within an _IfcStair_ or _IfcRamp_, the special agreements to handle stair and ramp geometry will also affect the geometric representation of the _IfcSlabStandardCase_.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 ## Formal Propositions